nationalarchives/-kettle-test-framework/README.md

 To ensure that your Kettle transformations are suitable for testing it is important that they have no dependencies on specific databases or file paths.
 Such elements should be parameterised in the transformations so that they can be specified at execution time by the test framework.

+## Publishing a Release to Maven Central

+1. Run `sbt clean release`
+2. Answer the questions
+3. Login to https://oss.sonatype.org/ then Close, and Release the Staging Repository